davidbeleznay/ai-forester-app/README.md

 ## Changelog

-### 2025-04-27
+### 2025-04-28
-- Fixed import path error in App.tsx
+- Fixed icon imports in HomeScreen.tsx by changing Droplets to Droplet and updating icon props
-- Added NavigationContainer wrapper in App.tsx
+- Fixed icon imports in InstructionsScreen.tsx to use lucide-react-native instead of react-native-feather
-- Updated HomeSettingsTabs to use lucide-react-native icons instead of react-native-feather
+- Updated App.tsx with NavigationContainer wrapper
-- Updated icon imports in HomeScreen.tsx to use lucide-react-native
+- Added implementation for ConnectivityStatus component
-- Implemented ConnectivityStatus component for offline status display
+- Added missing @react-native-async-storage/async-storage dependency